sirmacik/trustcrypto.github.io/pages/mydoc/duousersguide.md

  \c\a\d  \3 USERNAME \t PASSWORD
 ```

 Notice that a {space} followed by the {\} character is used to begin { \c\a\d } and one space is used to end (resets modifier keys).
-To use one space to start and one to end for multiple actions there will be two spaces in between actions.
+To use one space to start and one to end for multiple actions there will be two spaces in between actions like:

-i.e.
 ```
 {space} {\} {c} {\} {a} {\} {d} {space} {space} {\} {3} {space} {USERNAME} {space} {\} {t} {USERNAME}
 ```